VenusProtocol/keeper-bots/packages/cli/README.md

 $ yarn install --global @venusprotocol/cli
 ```

-## Venus CLI
+## Venus Keeper Bots CLI

-The Venus CLI is a easy way to run tasks and interact with the Venus Protocol from the command line.
+The Venus Keeper Bots CLI is a easy way to run tasks and interact with keeper bots from the command line.

 ### Token Converter